ihar-kahadouski/dev-guide/analyzer.md

 ## Indexing

 Index request can be used to store info about logs and then analysis will be proceed based on the info.
+Requests and responses use `index` queue.

 Index request structure from `API`: